Welcome to today's edition of the Rush 24-7 podcast.

 There was no way that sit-in was going to accomplish anything legislatively.

-It was for well, they're gonna until they get their own vote in the House, but but if they don't have a corresponding vote in the Senate, it's still going to become law.
+It was for somebody get their own vote in the House, but if they don't have a corresponding vote in the Senate, it's still going to become law.

-Even if they get their own vote in the House, it's not going to change anything until they change the vote in the Senate, which isn't gonna happen.
+Even if they get their own vote in the House, it's not going to change anything until they change the vote in the Senate, which isn't going to happen.

 So what are they doing?